ahasoplakus/pharmtables/inst/user-guide.md

 # Introduction

-This article provides a step-by-step user guide to run the `clinTables` application.
+This article provides a step-by-step user guide to run the `pharmtables` application.

 # Steps
 * [Launch application](#launch)